Swan/RippleAPI/README.md

 It's extremely simple to start using RippleAPI.js just by following the steps below.
 * Run `npm install rippleapi --save`

+All functions follow the same format listed below.
+It should be fairly easy to use.

 ```js
 const rippleAPI = require('rippleapi');